 May be harmful if swallowed.
 May damage fertility or the unborn child.

 Obtain special instructions before use.
 Wear protective gloves/protective clothing/eye protection/face protection.
+Call a POISON CENTER/doctor if you feel unwell.
 IF exposed or concerned: Get medical advice/attention.
 Store locked up.
 Dispose of contents/container in accordance with local/regional/national/international regulations.